wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

  XiVO dird developer's guide
 =============================

-The XiVO dird architecture uses plugins as extension points for most of it's job.
+The XiVO dird architecture uses plugins as extension points for most of its job.
 It uses `stevedore <http://stevedore.readthedocs.org>`_ to do the plugin instantiation and discovery and `ABC <https://docs.python.org/2/library/abc.html>`_ classes to define the required interface.

-Plugins in xivo-dird use setuptools's entry points.
-That means that installing a new plugin to xivo-dird requires an entry point in the plugins setup.py.
-Each entry point's `namespace` are documented in the appropriate documentation section.
-These entry points allow xivo-dird to be able to discover and load extensions packaged with xivo-dird or installed separetely.
+Plugins in xivo-dird use setuptools' entry points.
+That means that installing a new plugin to xivo-dird requires an entry point in the plugin's setup.py.
+Each entry point's `namespace` is documented in the appropriate documentation section.
+These entry points allow xivo-dird to be able to discover and load extensions packaged with xivo-dird or installed separately.

 Each kind of plugin does a specific job.
-There are three kind of plugins in dird.
+There are three kinds of plugins in dird.

 #. :ref:`dird-back-end`